HannaLAguilar/Dog-_Identification_CNN/README.md

 ## Project Overview

-This project implements of an image classification using CNNs on a dog breeds dataset.
+This project implements of an image classifier using CNNs on a dog breeds dataset.
 Given an image of a dog, the algorithm will identify an estimate of the dog’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]